xnvme/xnvme/docs/getting_started/index.rst

 .. include:: clone.rst

-Regardless of whether you are on Linux, FreeBSD or Windows, then the build is done in the same way:
+Before you invoke the compilation, then setup your toolchain, that is, ensure that you you have the compiler, build-tools, and auxilary packages needed.
+The :ref:`sec-building-toolchain` section describes what to install, and how, on rich selection of Linux distributions, FreeBSD and Windows.

+With that out of the way, then go ahead:

 .. include:: build_meson.rst

-However, the installation of the required toolchain and libraries depend on operating system and distribution.
-In case you see build errors, then jump to the :ref:`sec-building-toolchain` section describing packages to install on different Linux distributions, FreeBSD and Windows.
+.. note:: Details on the build-errors can be seen by inspecting ``builddir/meson-logs/meson-log.txt``.

+.. note:: In case you ran the meson-commands before installing, then you can probably need to remove your ``builddir`` before re-running build commands.

+In case you want to customize the build, e.g. install into a differnt location etc. then this is all handled by `meson built-in options
+<https://mesonbuild.com/Builtin-options.html>`_, in addition to those, then you
-There you will also find notes on customizing the toolchain and cross-compilation.
-If you want to change the build-configuration, then have a look at the following :ref:`sec-building-config`.
+can inspect ``meson_options.txt`` which contains build-options specific to **xNVMe**.
+For examples on customizing the build then have a look in the look at the following :ref:`sec-building-config`.

+Otherwise, with a successfully built and installed **xNVMe**, then jump to :ref:`sec-gs-system-config` and :ref:`sec-building-example`.

 .. _sec-building-toolchain: